NEW COVID TREATMENTS FOR HIGHEST RISK COVID PATIENTS (non-hospitalised)

 Disabled access is good with a ramp to the front door.
 Patients

-Please check parking signs & restrictions , should not block the driveway or use the private car park behind the surgery, Patients do that at their own risk
+Please check parking signs & restrictions , you should not block the driveway or use the private car park behind the surgery, Patients do that at their own risk.

 CQC Inspection Report